SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

   SSLCertificateKeyFile "C:/wamp64/bin/apache/apache2.4.46/conf/private.key"
   ```

-  - Run below command to check if the configurations given above are proper or not.
-If the configurations are proper, it will return "Syntax OK"
+  - Run the command below to check if the configurations given above are correct.
+If the configurations are correct, the command will return "Syntax OK".

       `httpd.exe -t`
-- **Configure HTTPS Wamp-Apache Server to Download firmware**
+- **Configure HTTPS Wamp-Apache Server to download firmware**
-  - Go to the Wamp Root directory "C:\wamp64" and navigate to "www"
+  - Go to the Wamp Root directory "C:\wamp64" and navigate to "www".
   - Create a new folder in that directory "Firmware".
 [Folder Structure: C:\wamp64\www\Firmware]
-  - In the "Firmware" folder create an "index.html" file and write below contents to the file.
+  - In the "Firmware" folder, create an "index.html" file and write the following contents to the file:

   ```html
       <!DOCTYPE html>